Flavia-etyang/Flavia-etyang1/satellite-vessel-intelligence/satellite-vessel-intelligence/README.md

 </tr>
 </table>

-LPG carriers can display distinctive cargo-containment architecture — but not all LPG carriers look alike.
-Containment arrangements include **cylindrical tanks**, **spherical pressurized cargo tanks**, and **other containment arrangements**.
-A classification hypothesis should specify which pattern was observed rather than treating "gas carrier" as one visual template.
+LPG carriers can display  a specialized deck configuration with distinctive cargo-containment architecture — specifically, the gas carrier arrangement — but not all LPG carriers look alike.
+Containment arrangements include **cylindrical tanks** & **spherical pressurized cargo tanks containment arrangements**.
+A classification hypothesis should specify which pattern was observed and a good validated intelligence assessment behind the classification.

 **Core analytical lesson:** A clear cargo deck alone does not establish an oil-tanker classification.
+There are a variety of sub-classes under tanker.

 > **Intelligence Assessment**